hudelgado/artfest/README.md

-# ArtFest PAtrimonios- Web App
+# ArtFest Patrimonios - Web App

-This is a web application built for the ArtFest Patrimonios festival
+This is a web application built for the ArtFest Patrimonios festival.